 ATM Meaning in Text

-If you’ve seen someone reply with “ATM” in a message and felt unsure what it meant, you’re not alone.
+If you’ve seen “ATM” in a message and paused to figure out what it means, you’re not alone.

 • The exact meaning of ATM in texting

-• How to recognize its intent using context
+• How to identify its meaning using context

 2. What Does “ATM Meaning in Text” Mean?